Understanding Texas DWI Penalties

 - 2nd Conviction—30 days to 1 year in jail, up to $4,000 in fines, and up to 2 years’ suspension

-- 3rd Conviction—2 years in jail, up to $10,000 in fines, and up to 2 years’ suspension
+- 3rd Conviction—2 years in prison, up to $10,000 in fines, and up to 2 years’ suspension

-Beyond the fines and imprisonment, repeat offenders face harsher penalties, including mandatory installation of Ignition Interlock Devices, which can limit your mobility and independence.
+Beyond the fines and imprisonment, repeat DWI offenders face harsher penalties, including mandatory installation of Ignition Interlock Devices, which can limit your mobility and independence.
 Understanding these obligations beforehand can prepare you for the potential financial and personal impact.

 You should be aware that there is no “lookback rule” in Texas: this means previous DWI convictions will be counted against you for future DWI convictions.
 Even if your first conviction was 20 years ago, another conviction will be considered your second and the penalties increased accordingly.
 This lack of a look-back period highlights the importance of addressing each DWI charge with urgency and diligence.